 The first step in this process is to be granted access to the Shared Mailbox.
-The owner of the mailbox will have to request access for you from email@example.com.
+The owner of the mailbox will have to approve access; have them send this approval to email@example.com.

 Once you have been granted access, you will need to add the account in Outlook.
 To do this, click on Outlook in the upper left corner of the screen, and select Preferences.
 Then go to Accounts.
-Click the plus button at the lower left of the window, and select Exchange from the popup menu.
+Click the plus button at the lower left of the window, and select New from the drop down menu.

-To send a message from this shared mailbox, you'll notice that the From field in the new message window is now a drop down menu.
-Any shared accounts that you've joined will show up here to send from, simply select the one you want and the message will be sent from that mailbox.
+If you have send-as rights to the shared mailbox, you'll notice that the From field in the new message window is now a drop down menu.
+Any shared mailboxes for which you have send-as rights will show up here to send from, simply select the one you want and the message will be sent from that mailbox.